Arno: Source and route

 Before Pisa, the Arno is crossed by the Imperial Canal at La Botte.
 This water channel passes under the Arno through a tunnel, and serves to drain the former area of the Lago di Bientina, which was once the largest lake in Tuscany before its reclamation.

 The flow rate of the Arno is irregular.
 It is sometimes described as having a torrentlike behaviour, because it can easily go from almost dry to near flood in a few days.
 At the point where the Arno leaves the Apennines, flow measurements can vary between 0.56 and 4100 m3/s.
 New dams built upstream of Florence have greatly alleviated the problem in recent years.

-The flood on November 4, 1966 collapsed the embankment in Florence, killing at least 40 people and damaging or destroying millions of works of art and rare books.
+The flood on November 4, 1966 collapsed the embankment in Florence, killing at least 41 people and damaging or destroying millions of works of art and rare books.
 New conservation techniques were inspired by the disaster, but even decades later hundreds of works still await restoration.

 Etymology

 From Latin Arnus (Pliny, Natural History 3.50).
 The philologist Hans Krahe related this toponym on a paleo-European basis *Ar-n-, derived from the Proto-Indo-European root *er-, "flow, move".
+The hydronym is closely akin to another nearby hydronym, for the Reno (river).